 The leading market squares were once demolished or rebuilt in many cities worldwide.
-Guides showing different European metropolises say: "There used to be a market here!", but it is not a story about Riga, because right here, in the middle of the city, next to the Daugava, lays the impressive Riga Central Market.
+Guides showing different European metropolises say: "There used to be a market here!", but it is not a story about Riga, because right here, in the middle of the city, next to the Daugava, lays the impressive Riga Central Market, one of Riga's most interesting sights.

 Today, the buildings serve as market pavilions and have become an integral feature of Riga.
 They were initially built in Kurzeme, Vaiņode, as a hangar for German army aircraft - zeppelins.
 When the Riga Central Market was opened in 1930, it was recognized as the largest, best, and most modern in Europe.
 At different times throughout different periods of history, it was invariably in the heart of Riga, often called the belly of the city.